julio4/zap/README.md

 ZAP allows a user to verify a specific statement related to their Ethereum wallet without having to disclose unnecessary information.
 The statement could be related to anything based on on-chain data, like the Ethereum balance or a user's lens profile.
 The user only needs to sign a message on MetaMask to authenticate and then specify the statement they want to verify via our frontend.

 Despite being built on a centralized oracle, we've incorporated steps in our smart contracts to ensure trustlessness.
-For instance, we check that the input data is from our oracle and also compare the hash of the API query path with that of the first oracle request query.
+For instance, we ensures that data provided to the smart-contract is from our oracle and not from a third party, that the oracled called the right API, and that the caller had indeed the possession of the MetaMask wallet.

 <br />